European Law

 Microsoft will defend AI Copilot commercial customers against copyright claims

-Posted 5 months ago in topic European Law
+Posted 1 year ago in topic European Law

 Microsoft has been going all in on its AI endeavors recently.
 The company has been integrating its AI Copilot services across its Microsoft 365 suite of products and even Windows.
 However, as the Redmond tech firm expands services in this field of generative AI (GAI), there are natural concerns regarding the potential legal and regulatory hurdles, due to the technology being at a stage of relative infancy.
 Now, Microsoft has addressed some of the questions in this area in an attempt to assure commercial customers that they should use its GAI technologies without worrying about the legalities.